 Where did we find our data?

 The information used in our Birmingham property market guide was taken from external sources.
-Population statistics were found on the 3, Centre for Cities, City Metric, and the Birmingham consensus.
+Population statistics were found on the Birmingham City Council website, Centre for Cities, City Metric, and the Birmingham consensus.
 Rightmove, Zoopla and Totally Money were used for details on average Birmingham property prices.